Woman Jumps Into A Frozen Lake And Fractures Her Ankle In Russia

 “The age-old ritual commemorates the baptism of Jesus Christ in the Jordan River which the Russian Orthodox Church celebrates on January 19, in the middle of the Russian winter,” the report said.

 On social media, people reacted to the video in different ways.
-While some of them sympathized with the girl and criticized the man filming the video for laughing at the woman, other thought that she it served her right.
+While some of them sympathized with the girl and criticized the man filming the video for laughing at the woman, others thought that it served her right.

 “Not funny.
 The guy was really stupid.
 The girl could have been badly injured.
 She is not very bright.
 She could have frozen in such cold water,” one person commented on the Live Leak video.